 Our many lives are woven together in a unique tapestry during times of great challenges and this is one reason why I crochet for charity.
 While the interconnection is evident during national tragedy, special touches happen in micro moments too.
 We are often called upon to cross chasms together.

 The young couple huddled under the weight of heavy burdens as they passed me in the hospital corridor.
-While only teenagers, they are now also parents.
-Their tiny newborn son remained in the hospital’s NICU baby ward at Parkland Hospital in Dallas, experiencing his first week in this cold, harsh world.
-The Parkland Hospital is the haven for North Texans struggling with pregnancy complications due to health issues or financial issues.
+While only teenagers, they are now parents.
+Their tiny newborn son remained in the hospital’s Neonatal ICU ward at Parkland Hospital in Dallas, experiencing his first week in this cold, harsh world.
+Parkland Hospital is a haven for North Texans struggling with pregnancy complications due to health issues or financial issues.

 How You Can Help

 You can crochet for charity programs in your community or by donating yarn to others who enjoy crafting.
 There are so many ways to help, and so many reasons why so many find continuous joy in serving others through crochet.

 Some work-in-progress items like hats or afghans easily transform into practical solutions to help someone stay warm.
 That warm feeling doesn’t only go to the recipient, though.
 When you crochet for charity, you are sharing your compassionate and creative self with people in need.
 There is gratitude at every stage of the process.

 Your local area is a great place to start.
 Check with hospitals, nursing homes, and church organizations about local groups that organize crocheted items for charity programs.
 In addition, ask about other crafting activities for charity.
 Some groups focus on sewing, quilting, or projects that do not typically include crochet.
 While offering your skills, be sure to take time to understand the program and find an outlet that is personally meaningful to you.

 You may discover that some local groups have national chapters.